Q&A Regarding FY 2019 Earmark Repurposing

 Question 27: Can earmark project funds from expired programs be repurposed?

 Answer 27: Earmark funds that are in an expired fund category for a program can be repurposed only in limited circumstances.
-The funds must be from the Highway Trust Fund and have been deobligated in the current fiscal year.
-The repurposed project must then be obligated in the same fiscal year (e.g., before the end of FY 2019).
+Only expired funds from the Highway Trust Fund that have been deobligated in the current fiscal year can be repurposed.
+The repurposed project must then be obligated in the same fiscal year (e.g., before the end of FY 2020), pursuant to 23 U.S.C.
+118(c).
 The expired status of the funds cannot be changed, which means that they will lapse at the end of the fiscal year if not properly obligated.
 Examples of programs to which this may apply are the Public Lands Highways Discretionary Program and the Transportation, Community, and System Preservation Program (TCSP) where Congress designated the projects from these discretionary programs.
 If the project was not specifically designated by Congress, then it is not eligible for repurposing.
 A new program code will need to be identified and a demo ID provided, after which the State will follow the standard repurposing process.
-Due to the need to obligate these funds by the end of the FY 2019, such requests must be identified for priority processing.
+Due to the need to obligate these funds by the end of the FY 2020, such requests should be identified for priority processing.

 Question 28: Does the list of earmarks and allocated funds prepared by HCF identify the only earmarks and allocated funds that can be considered for repurposing?